EvanGuanSF/DrawnImageSuperscaler/README.md

 Your mileage may vary, and experimentation with batch and split sizes may be required.
 (Lower batch and split sizes use less vram.)**

 ## TO DO (in no particular order):
+ - Add a service version to run in the background and automatically operate on a folder on a set timer and/or at a set time of day.
  - Figure out the best way to estimate and display reamaining time.
  - Develop a self-learning process to allow the program to train itself to find and store optimized batch and split values for a given system.
  - Make a GUI using WPF and MVVM design pattern.